ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/src/method/cardboard_box/cardboard_box_on_side/cardboard_box_on_side.md

 Thus, we must tape the corners of the box that allow any light in and wrap the nutrient container in black plastic.

-When you want to check the roots progress you can pull the black plastic down a bit and notice the water level easily.
+When we want to check the roots progress we can pull the black plastic down a bit and notice the water level easily.

 After checking the water level and root conditions we put the black plastic back over the nutrient container!